How Does Kin Insurance Work?

-Kin Insurance operates as an insurance agency.
-It currently offers coverage options in five states, with plans to expand.
-Those states are:
+Kin Insurance is an insurance provider.
+It currently offers coverage options in California, Florida, Georgia, Alabama, and Texas.

 Though the location may be limited, the home insurance coverage options by structure type are not.
 Customers can insure:

 Home insurance coverage options are broken into six categories.
 Most policies will cover most, if not all, of these categories.
 These include: